 Alexander Dunst is Assistant Professor of American Studies at the University of Paderborn and co-directs the early-career research group “Digital and Cognitive Approaches to Graphic Narrative”, funded by the German Federal Ministry of Education and Research (BMBF).
 He has co-edited The World According to Philip K. Dick (Palgrave 2015) and is the author of Madness in Cold War America (Routledge, 2016).
 More information here.

-Elahe Haschemi Yekani is Junior Professor of English Literature at the University of Flensburg.
-Previously she was a fellow at the Institute for Advanced Study Konstanz and Assistant Professor at the Department of English at the University of Innsbruck.
+Elahe Haschemi Yekani is Professor of English and American Literature and Culture with a Focus on Postcolonial Studies at the Department of English and American Studies at Humboldt-Universität zu Berlin.
+Previously she was Junior Professor of English Literature at the University of Flensburg.
+She was a fellow at the Institute for Advanced Study Konstanz and Assistant Professor at the Department of English at the University of Innsbruck, Austria.
 She is the author of The Privilege of Crisis.
 Narratives of Masculinities in Colonial and Postcolonial Literature, Photography and Film (Campus 2011) and co-editor of Queer Futures: Reconsidering Ethics, Activism, and the Political (Ashgate 2013).
 More information here.

 Gudrun Rath is Postdoctoral Researcher at the Department of Cultural Studies at the University of Art and Design Linz (Kunstuniversität Linz).
 She has previously taught at the University of Konstanz, the University of Heidelberg and the University of Vienna.
 She is the author of Zwischenzonen.
 Theorien und Fiktionen des Übersetzens (Vienna, Berlin: Turia + Kant 2013) and has edited a special-issue of the Zeitschrift für Kulturwissenschaften on her current research: Zombies (Bielefeld: Transcript 2014).
 More information here.